Script Annotations

 print(an_int)

-The fields allowed in the Parameter annotations are: name, enum, and description.
+The fields allowed in the Parameter annotations are: name, enum, description, loads and dumps.
+All of them

 Artifacts